mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

   Trimming is needed since for each write a blank must be done but blanking is time consuming.\
   In some weird cases, trimming is not done “correctly” so you could recover some files.
 * Erasing patterns: certain SSD controllers may exhibit unexpected trimming patterns (ex. in stripes).
 * **Garbage collector**: it triggers in almost 3 minutes.
 It is similar to trimming but performed without the indication of the OS.
-It has obvious consequences on forensics.&#x20;
+It has obvious consequences on forensics.
 * **Data compression**: transparently employed by some SSDs to use less physical blocks and reduce wear.
 * **Data encryption/obfuscation**.
 * Bad block handling.
 * **Wear leveling**: spread consumption of cells as evenly as possibile across the drive.
 From black-box point of view, if **write amplification** does not happen or is completely masked, there is no difference.
-No drives showed write amplification from an external point of view.&#x20;
+No drives showed write amplification from an external point of view.

 In HHDs we can physically address a sector from the OS an read it.
 In SSDs the FTL translates logical block addresses (LBAs) as requested by the OS into the respective physical block address (PBA) on memory chips.
 The underlying mapping is transparent and can be modified by the FTL at any time.\
 The FTL may move data around or blank data (delete it) even if the OS is not running (for efficiency reasons).\
-This is not good for forensics approaches, since they rely on the ability of the OS to access the raw data on the disk.&#x20;
+This is not good for forensics approaches, since they rely on the ability of the OS to access the raw data on the disk.

 We cannot bypass FTL via SW.
 In theory we can directly read the memory chips (0s and 1s), but then they need to be interpreted.
 In any case it is:

 * Extremely time and money consuming process (needs custom HW and reverse engineer FTL implementation).
-* Non-repeatable, and may leads to alteration or destruction of the evidence.&#x20;
+* Non-repeatable, and may leads to alteration or destruction of the evidence.
 * Very brittle process depending on firmware and HW.
-* Information not public and actually heavily protected by intellectual properties of vendors.&#x20;
+* Information not public and actually heavily protected by intellectual properties of vendors.

 Since the drive keeps changing even when connected to a write blocker, we cannot perform carving nor slack space recovering.